christianpetri/Midland_G18/docs/guides/PROGRAMMING.md

 The **G18-PRO NC** variant adds three advanced features:

-* **Noise Cancelling TX** - Adaptive noise suppression during transmission for clearer audio
+* **Noise Cancelling TX** (hardware feature) - Adaptive noise suppression during transmission for clearer audio.
+Requires dual receiver hardware in NC variant.
-* **Dual Watch (DW)** - Simultaneously monitor two channels with automatic switching on incoming transmissions
+* **Dual Watch (DW)** (hardware feature) - Simultaneously monitor two channels with automatic switching on incoming transmissions.
+Requires dual receiver hardware in NC variant.
 * **Only-CH Mode** - Restrict radio to single channel operation for tactical discipline and security

+**Important Hardware Note**: Noise Cancelling TX and Dual Watch are **hardware features** that require the NC variant's dual receiver chipset.
+These cannot be enabled on standard G18-PRO radios even with PRG-G15 software, as the physical hardware is not present.

-**Note**: These features are only available on G18-PRO NC model (requires PRG-G15 V1.1.25+).
+**Availability**: All three features are only available on G18-PRO NC model (requires PRG-G15 V1.1.25+).
 Standard G18-PRO does not support these features.
+See
-See [NC Variants Documentation](../reference/NC_VARIANTS.md) for detailed configuration instructions.
+[NC Variants Documentation](../reference/NC_VARIANTS.md) for detailed configuration instructions.